My PC is slow, so what should I do?

 4. Follow the on-screen instructions to complete the uninstallation process.

 Info: Avoid uninstalling programs critical to the operation of your operating system.
-If you're not sure what a program does, you can search online to learn more about that program and whether it's safe to uninstall.
+If you are unsure of a program's function, you can search online to learn more about that program and determine if it is safe to uninstall.

 8) Increase virtual memory space

-Here are the steps to increase virtual memory space on your PC:
+Here are the steps to follow to increase virtual memory space on your PC:

-• Go to the start menu and choose the icon Parameters.
+• Go to the Start menu and choose the icon Settings.

 • In the settings, select System.